xuleimath/website/docs/examples/rust_starter_tutorial.md

 * What artifacts are produced by the RISC Zero zkVM, and how to use those artifacts to attest to the execution of the guest code

 This tutorial will _not_ include:
-* The cryptographic theory behind the RISC Zero zkVM (see TODO REFERENCE)
+* The cryptographic theory behind the RISC Zero zkVM (see our [proof system explainers and reference materials](../explainers))
-* The internal components of the RISC Zero zkVM (see TODO REFERENCE)
+* The internal components of the RISC Zero zkVM (see our [Overview of the zkVM](../explainers/zkvm) article)
-* Design considerations for programs that use multiple RISC Zero zkVM guest methods as part of larger systems to accomplish complex tasks (see TODO REFERENCE PROBABLY BATTLESHIP OR VOTING MACHINE)
+* Design considerations for programs that use multiple RISC Zero zkVM guest methods as part of larger systems to accomplish complex tasks (see our [Battleship example](battleship_rust.md))
-* A detailed example of writing a verifier that can check whether a purported proof from an untrusted source is valid (but some comments on this topic will be provided)
+* A detailed example of writing a verifier that can check whether a purported proof from an untrusted source is valid (but some brief comments on this topic will be provided)

 ## Structure of a RISC Zero zkVM Program
 Like other virtual machines, the RISC Zero zkVM has both _host_ and _guest_ components.
 The guest component contains the code to be proven.
 The host component provides any required data to the guest, executes the guest code, and handles the guest's output.